ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 Parameters
   * ``cube``: the input dataset cube to extract a point from.
   * ``location``: the reference location.
-Examples: 'mount everest', 'romania','new york, usa'.
-Raises ValuError if none supplied.
+Examples: 'mount everest', 'romania', 'new york, usa'.
+Raises ValueError if none supplied.
   * ``scheme`` : interpolation scheme. ``'linear'`` or ``'nearest'``.
     There is no default, raises ValuError if none supplied.